-During fiscal year 2022, the compensation committee was composed of Richard N. Massey (Chair), Thomas M. Hagerty and James A. Quella.
-No member of the compensation committee was an officer or employee of the Company or any of its subsidiaries during fiscal year 2022.
-Mr. Quella was not a party to any disclosable related party transaction involving the Company in 2022.
-Transactions with the Company in which Mr. Massey or Mr. Hagerty may have had an indirect interest are disclosed below under "Certain Relationships and Related Person Transactions."
-During fiscal year 2022, none of the executive officers of the Company served on the board of directors or on the compensation committee of any other entity that has or had executive officers serving as a member of the Board of Directors or Compensation Committee of the Company.
+During fiscal year 2023, the compensation committee was composed of Richard N. Massey (Chair), Thomas M. Hagerty and James A. Quella.
+No member of the compensation committee was an officer or employee of the Company or any of its subsidiaries during fiscal year 2023.
+Mr. Hagerty and Mr. Quella were not a party to any disclosable related party transaction involving the Company in 2023.
+Transactions with the Company in which Mr. Massey may have had an indirect interest are disclosed below under "Certain Relationships and Related Person Transactions."
+During fiscal year 2023, none of the executive officers of the Company served on the board of directors or on the compensation committee of any other entity that has or had executive officers serving as a member of the board of directors or compensation committee of the Company.